DeanFeldman/Ubuntu-Health/README.md

 The dataset supports clinic records such as clinic names, locations, facility information, provinces, regions/districts, and filtering/search functionality.

-The source choice and justification are documented in the submitted Word document and project artefacts.
+The source choice and justification are documented in the submitted document and project artefacts.

 ## Tech Stack